Ecuador presidential hopefuls close campaign clouded by violence

 "The people are here now building popular power; the people are building from the bottom up participative and ecological democracy," Perez said.
 "We are committing to have zero tolerance for corruption, for organized crime, for all structural violence."

-Businessmen Otto Sonnenholzner and Jan Topic have rallies planned in Guayaquil, where violence has been acute, and have both promised economic reactivation and security.
+Law and order candidate Jan Topic, who says he served in the French Foreign Legion, told journalists after a closing campaign event in Guayaquil that he was asking humbly for votes.

+"Leaving politicking behind, leaving behind lies and defamation, we will build Ecuador together in a brutally honest way, an Ecuador without fear, of happiness, progress, an Ecuador in peace," Topic said.

-Villavicencio's Construye party was set to hold a memorial event for him in Quito.
+Villavicencio's Construye party held a memorial mass in Quito, with heavy security.

 His replacement, Christian Zurita, whose candidacy was officially approved by the electoral council late on Wednesday, has promised to better equip the police and enshrine intelligence protocols to fight crime, using international loans to shore up social programs.

-(Reporting by Alexandra Valencia Writing by Julia Symmes Cobb; Editing by Aurora Ellis)
+(Reporting by Alexandra Valencia Writing by Julia Symmes Cobb; Editing by Aurora Ellis, Rosalba O'Brien and Diane Craft)

 ((julia.cobb@thomsonreuters.com; +57-316-389-7187;))